Enjoy spring cabbage! We also introduce delicious recipes

 All of the dishes introduced here are based on styles that originated overseas, but have been adapted to suit the circumstances of Japanese kitchens and the characteristics of the ingredients.
 New cabbage is a soft, juicy variety that is shipped in early spring, among the varieties of cabbage that were introduced from Europe and have been improved over time.
 Therefore, it can be used in a wide range of dishes, such as stir-fries, soups, stews, and salads

-- Peperoncino and Peperoni-style Stir-fry : These dishes incorporate Italian elements while adding ingredients and seasonings unique to Japan, making them healthier and easier to prepare.
+- Peperoncino and Peperoncino-style stir-fry: These dishes incorporate Italian elements while adding uniquely Japanese ingredients and seasonings, resulting in a healthier and easier-to-prepare version.

-- Gochujang sauce and stewed soup : Korean gochujang and European-originated soup dishes are becoming staples in Japanese households.
-The softness of new cabbage brings out the spiciness and umami of each dish.
+- Gochujang sauce and soups: Gochujang, which originated in Korea, and soup dishes of European origin are becoming staples in Japanese households.
+The tenderness of the new cabbage enhances the spiciness and umami of each dish.

 Summary and new ways to enjoy cabbage